 What’s next

-- Calls for Apple and Google to reconsider the availability of tracking apps are expected to intensify as the investigation progresses.
+• Calls for Apple and Google to reconsider the availability of tracking apps are likely to intensify in light of this incident.